MuhiimAli/search/README.txt

 Returns: FileNotFoundError: [Errno 2] No such file or directory: 'nonexistTitles.txt'

 -------Test writing files------
+"""Testing if the file writing methods were creating files appropriately and if they could overwrite files that are created with the same relative path as an existing file"""

 In the terminal, type: python3 index.py wikis/SmallWiki.xml titlefiles/titlesparsing.txt docfiles/docsParsing.txt wordfiles/wordsparsing.txt
 Side effect: Rewrites the existing text, docs, and word files according to SmallWiki.
 Originally, the text, docs, and word relative paths correlated